 Overall, these questions depend on the kind of business you are operating and your asset profile.
 For example it may be more essential if your business requires property for the installation of certain equipment which is otherwise unavailable to rent.
 If the leasing of premises is considered it is more suitable in most occassions to acquire a new lease rather than a tansfer of lease wherever possible.
 It is best to obtain your unique legal advise for your circumstances due to the specific factors which would need to be considered and advised upon in your position.

 Find out where to go for additional information and access a range of useful resources available in Victoria

-We are not associated with any of these websites or businesses in any way, so we do not provide any endorsement or guarantee regarding the free documents or services or their suitability for your purposes.
+We are not associated with any of these websites and, we do not provide any guarantee regarding the services and information or their suitability for your purposes.